What is the gospel?

 Sin is what separates us from God and “everyone has sinned; all fall short of God’s glorious standard” (Romans 5:23).
 It is written, “For the wages of sin is death…” (Romans 6:23).
 Therefore, a holy sacrifice was needed to pay our sin debt because God is holy, and His justice is infinite and He is angry with sin.
 But God said of Himself that He is “…The God of compassion and mercy!
 I am slow to anger and filled with unfailing love and faithfulness” (Exodus 34:6).
 God provided Jesus out of mercy, so everyone could turn away from sin and turn to their savior.

-Have you have ever lied, stolen anything, or taken the Lord’s name in vain?
+Here is the quick version: Have you have ever lied, stolen anything, or taken the Lord’s name in vain?
 If you have, even if it was in the past, you still did it and you need a savior.
 Jesus even said if you lust after someone you commit adultery already from the heart (Matthew 5:28).
 He also said if you have been angry with anyone you are subject to judgment (Matthew 5:22).
 If you ever hated a brother or sister, you are a murderer from the heart (1 John 3:15).
 These are just a few examples.
 God’s morality is perfect, and God is the source of all objective truth.
-God cannot lie, nor can He sin, and His justice is infinite, then the penalty for sinners is eternal death in a place referred to as hell.
+God cannot lie, nor can He sin, and His justice is infinite.
+And the penalty for sinners is death and The Bible speaks even of a second death in the lake of fire (Revelation 20:14).

-Jesus also said, “unless you are born again, you cannot see the Kingdom of God” (John 3:3).
-To be born again is a spiritual rebirth that comes when you trust in Jesus.
-When you believe in Jesus then The Holy Spirit will come and dwell in you.
 As the Scriptures say, “For if you openly declare Jesus is Lord, and believe in your heart he rose from the dead, then you will be saved” (Romans 10:9).
 As soon as you have faith in Jesus Christ alone for your salvation then you should get baptized by getting dunked and immersed in water.
 At the time of your baptism is when you should openly give your public testimony about Jesus as well.
 Then live a life of obedience to God out of gratitude.
 Read the Holy Bible daily and feed on it.
 Tell others about Jesus and live a godly life.
+God is holy and requires you to be holly (1 Peter 5).

 Are you saved?